Gamestarplayer41/Raycaster/README.md

 Controls will be added later.
 V0.1.1 has in window 2 mouse control added.
 Drag mouse for moving.
 Left and right arrow key control the direction.

-Nullpointer will be fixed later (adjustable window causes it at the start).

 Texture will eventually be added later.
 A map creator will also be added in a later version (other repo).